Maldives: Languages

-English is widely spoken by the locals of Maldives: "Following the nation's opening to the outside world, the introduction of English as a medium of instruction at the secondary and tertiary levels of education, and its government's recognition of the opportunities offered through tourism, English has now firmly established itself in the country.
-As such, Maldives are quite similar to the countries in the Gulf region...
-The nation is undergoing vast societal change, and English is part of this."
+English is widely spoken by the locals of the Maldives: "Following the nation's opening to the outside world, the introduction of English as a medium of instruction at the secondary and tertiary levels of education, and its government's recognition of the opportunities offered through tourism, English has now firmly established itself in the country."

 Otherwise, Arabic is taught in schools and mosques, as Sunni Islam is the state religion.
 The Maldivian population has formal or informal education in the reading, writing, and pronunciation of the Arabic language, as part of the compulsory religious education for all primary and secondary school students.